You can exclude a set of virtual machines from NSX distributed firewall protection.

 - Click the Add () icon.

-- Select the virtual machines that you want to exclude and click Add.
+- Type the name of the virtual machine that you want to exclude and click Add.

 - Click OK.